 Is Europe's night train enjoying a renaissance?
 While some operators are downsizing, European Sleeper continues to expand.
 After relaunching a Brussels-Berlin extended to Prague By 2026, the cooperative will be deploying a truly European night-time network: Paris-Berlin, Paris-Hamburg and a new strategic axis Brussels-Milan !

-Its ambition is clear: to reconnect Europe's major cities by night train, with a cooperative model capable of achieving economic equilibrium without permanent subsidies.
-Zoom in on European Sleeper, its current and future routes, fares and strategy.
+A strategy that confirms its ambition: to gradually build a genuine European night train network, with a cooperative model capable of achieving economic equilibrium without permanent subsidies.
+Zoom in on European Sleeper, its current and future routes, fares and approach.

 By 2026, European Sleeper will be operating four major international routes: